gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 $code_hello_world

-Tip: We shorten the imported name to `gr` for better readability of code.
+Tip: We shorten the imported name from <code>gradio</code> to <code>gr</code> for better readability of code.
 This is a widely adopted convention that you should follow so that anyone working with your code can easily understand it.

 Now, run your code.
 If you've written the Python code in a file named, for example, `app.py`, then you would run `python app.py` from the terminal.